 Courtney Weaver FT

-Slava Solodkiy was, at the time, ProBusinessBank’s marketing guru, and a big fan of Navalny.
+Slava Solodkiy was Probusinessbank’s marketing guru at the time, and he also happened to be a big Navalny fan.
 And he took part in the protests.

-Back then I just wrote to … I remember it was some rather silly email like [email protected] or something like that.
-He replied: “Okay.
-Cool that I’m interesting to guys like you.
+Then I just wrote to . . . so I remember it was some quite stupid email like [email protected] or something like that.
+He answered, “OK.
+Cool that I’m interesting for such guys like you.
 Let’s meet.”

-Navalny comes and gives a speech on corruption in Russian business and why it’s bad for the country’s economy.
-It’s not as political as some of his later speeches, but he’s well received.
-And later, Navalny and the bank start thinking about how to work together.
+So Navalny comes in and he gives this talk talking about corruption in Russian business and why it’s bad for the country’s economy.
+It’s not as political as some of his later speeches, but he gets a good reception.
+And later, Navalny and the bank, they start to think about how they can work together.

 Navalny speaks at a regular strategy session of Bank24 at the Borodino Plaza business center.